 When speaking, I have a tendency to mix my metaphors, choose awkward words and create folksy sayings that wouldn’t be claimed by any folk.
 It is usually in the middle of a passionate story re-telling where my words are paragraphs ahead of my brain.
 Due to my below average typing skills, these things get edited out when I write…as it should be.

 I have gotten used to grammar and phrase correction.
-Let me rephrase that, I have gotten used to grammar and phrase correction from adults.
+Let me rephrase that

 *insert tantrum here*

 I believe the root of his uh-huh angst

 is that he believes that I am dismissing what he has to say.
 I am not hearing him.
 I am brushing him off with the old uh-huh

 followed by an absentminded nod.